ajrzepiela/midap/euler/README.md

 ```
 source source_venv.sh
 ```
-This step has to be **repeated everytime you log into Euler before starting the pipeline**.
+If you did not choose to add the source script to your `.bash_profile` in the previous step then this step has to be **repeated everytime you log into Euler before starting the pipeline**.
 If you want this to happen automatically add the following line to your `$HOME/.bash_profile`:
 ```
 source <path/to/your>/source_venv.sh